drahoja9/BI-OOP-CAD/README.md

 The GUI of the app looks like this – on top there is the graphical user interface, on the bottom there is the command line interface.

+On the left its located the command palete, which can be used by user to draw shapes on canvas.

 ![screenoshot](screenshot.png)

 ### Desicions